NexPlayer/iOS-SDK/error-codes.md

 * `NXErrorHTTPStatusCode`

-The HTTP response data recevied from the Server is error.
+The HTTP response data received from the Server is error.
 It’s not 200 in HTTP response.
 Ex.
 500, 503 etc

 * `NXErrorProtocolDisabledMedia`